notRyuk/TechnophilesAPI/README.md

 - Creating awareness blogs about Disaster Management and organizing mock drills
 - Providing status of each registered rehabilitation organizations and active ranger

-The Technophiles API serves as the backend to the the KeyBlue Android app and website.
+The Technophiles API serves as the backend to the KeyBlue Android app and website.
 The documenation for the API can be found [here](/BlogObject.html)

 ## More about KeyBlue